apigee/api-platform-samples/learn-edge/proxy-1/README.md

 # The simplest proxy

 You're going to deploy a simple API proxy on Apigee Edge.
-Actually, this is the simplest proxy you can make.
+Actually, this is the simplest proxy you can make -- it doesn't actually do anything!
 All it does is return a 200 response to let you know it's working.

 ### Try it

-All the examples in `learn-edge` work as follows:
+Follow these steps to deploy and call the API proxy:

+1. Edit this file with your Apigee account information (org name, etc).
+You only have to do this once.

+    `api-platform-samples/tools/setup/setenv.sh`

 1. `cd api-platform-samples/tutorials/proxy-1`.
 2. `./deploy.sh`

     It's not important to deconstruct `deploy.sh` now.
 It just uses a command-line tool to deploy the proxy.

+3. `./invoke.sh`

+    This script executes this curl command, where "your org" is the name of your Apigee Edge organization.

+    `curl http://<your org name>-test.apigee.net`

-4. Look at the Edge UI (go to the API Proxies page under the **APIs=>API Proxies** menu) -- you'll see **learn-edge**.
+4. Look at the output.

+    Did you get back a Status 200.
+Great!
+It worked.
+In proxy-2 we'll make a few simple changes so the proxy calls an actual backend service.

+### View it in the Edge UI

+1. Log in to your Apigee account.
+2. Go to APIs->API Proxies and click the **learn-edge** proxy.
 5. Click **learn-edge**.
-6. Do you see the Overview, Develop, and Trace tabs?
-Good.
-Notice in the Overview the Proxy URL is `http://<your org>-test.apigee.net/learn-edge`.
+6. You're in the **Overview** tab.
+Notice that the Proxy URL is `http://<your org name>-test.apigee.net/learn-edge`.
 This is the URL you will use to call the proxy.
-7. `./invoke.sh`

-    This script executes a curl command:

-    `curl http://<your org>-test.apigee.net`

-Did you get back a Status 200.
-Great!
+7. Click the **Develop** tab.
+This is the "visual representation" of the proxy you deployed.
+It's also the UI-based development environment.
+8. Click the **Trace** tab.
+Click **Start Trace** and send a request.

+**Hint:** Trace is a valuable tool for debugging proxies.
+It shows you what's happening while requests and responses pass through the Edge pipeline.

 ### What you did

 You deployed a basic proxy to Edge, called it, and got a 200 response.
+This may seem trivial, but you accomplished several important tasks.
+You deployed an Edge proxy from your work computer to Edge, you called the API proxy, and got back meaningful output.
+You also poked around the Edge UI and ran a Trace.

-### Important words and concepts
+### Extra reading: Important words and concepts

+* A **proxy** is an API that fronts for another API.
+Client apps call the proxy API and Edge then handles tasks like security and calling the backend target services.
+Edge also provides a rich analytics service so you can monitor and track your APIs.
 * This is the basic file structure for all Edge API proxies.
-As we'll see in starting with proxy-2, these directories will contain XML files that define how the proxy works.
+If you like, explore the XML files in the proxy.
+For example, the XML file in the `/proxies` folder defines behavior for the client-proxy interface -- what happens to requests that come in to Edge and what happens before a response is sent back.

 ```
 /apiproxy